hoytman/RoseTemplateV1/README.md

 this.hpt.backgroundColor = 0x000000;  // The color used for the background.
 TO disable, don't set. this.hpt.score = 0;                   // The initial score.
 Used for debuging andd testing
 this.hpt.cash = 0;                    // THe initial money level for the shop.
+this.hpt.mousePointerFieldIcon = '↖'  // Icon used for the mouse pointer.  '↖' '◣', '↘' or '' for none.

 this.hpt.images = [];                 // Images for import
 this.hpt.audios = [];                 // Audio for import
-this.hpt.scripts = [];                // Scripts for import
+this.hpt.objects = [];                // Scripts for import
-this.hpt.mousePointerFieldIcon = '↖'  // Icon used for the mouse pointer.
 this.hpt.styles = {};                 // Text Styles
+this.userFunctions = {};
 this.hpt.shopItems = {};              // List of items that can appear in the shop and inventory this.hpt.timeline = [];               // Timeline elements for use in events and cut scenes. this.hpt.leftSideText = [];           // THe text and data that will appear in the left corner